 - Dancewear: Choose comfortable and form fitting dancewear so we can adequately assess your technique and movement (leotard, tights, form-fitting t-shirts, etc.).

 - Shoes: Ballet shoes are mandatory for ballet technique.
-Please complete the modern technique submission in bare feet.
+Dancers should be barefoot for the contemporary movement practices portion of the audition.

 - Hair: Have your hair securely pulled away from your face.

-Please contact the Recruitment Coordinator Alex Bush with questions.
+Please contact the Academic Coordinator Molly Dahlberg with questions.

 Individuals with disabilities are encouraged to attend all University of Iowa-sponsored events.
 If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact the Department of Dance in advance at 319-335-2621.